-- 1. Increase District brand presence; - 2.
-Build/strengthen community partnerships; and, - 3.
-Support the CLPCCD colleges with marketing and communication infrastructure to promote student enrollment and retention.
+- 1. Increase District brand presence

+- 2. Build/strengthen community partnerships

+- 3. Support the CLPCCD colleges with marketing and communication infrastructure to promote student enrollment and retention

-Ongoing responsibilities include: develop annual brand/enrollment marketing communications strategy; conduct annual qualitative market research to inform marketing strategies; conduct public and community relations activities to get message out to key audiences; and support additional opportunities to promote specific programs and initiatives via micro campaigns.
+Ongoing responsibilities include: develop annual brand/enrollment marketing communications strategy; conduct annual qualitative market research to inform marketing strategies; conduct public and community relations activities to get the District's key messages out to important audiences; and support additional opportunities to promote specific programs and initiatives via micro campaigns.

-PRMG places greater emphasis on marketing strategies versus the traditional focus of communications (events, public relations, etc...) in its efforts to assist the District and the colleges in boosting enrollment.
+PRMG places greater emphasis on marketing strategies rather than the traditional focus of communications (events, public relations, etc.) in its efforts to assist the District and the colleges in their efforts to boost enrollment.
 In particular, PRMG uses digital marketing tactics that are matched to the marketplace and informed by qualitative market research.
 Recent marketing efforts included introducing Apply Now Button; using digitized calls and direct email marketing; and using Google Analytics to review the effectiveness of landing pages, social media advertisement, and engagements.